anebz/cloud/Accreditations/aws_solutions_associate.md

 ECS tasks can be run on CloudWatch events, e.g. when a file is uploaded to a certain S3 bucket using a S3 PUT operation.
 You can also declare a reduced number of ECS tasks whenever a file is deleted on the S3 bucket using the DELETE operation.
 First, create an Event **rule** for S3 that watches for object-level operations (PUT, DELETE).
 For object-level operations, it is required to create a CloudTrail trail first.
 On the Targets section, select the "ECS task" and input the needed values such as the cluster name, task definition and the task count.
 You need two rules – one for the scale-up and another for the scale-down of the ECS task count.

-To insert sensitive data into containers, you can store it in Secrets Manager secrests or System Manager Parameter Store parameters.
-Then you can reference them in the container definition.
-This feature is supported by tasks using both the EC2 and Fargate launch types.
+To insert sensitive data into containers, you can store it in Secrets Manager secrests or System Manager Parameter Store parameters and then you can reference them in the container definition.

 * Use the `secrets` container definition parameter to inject sensitive data as environment variables
 * Use the `secretOptions` container definition parameter to inject sensitive data in the log configuration of a container